blueprinthq/work-simulation/README.md

-# AI Engineer Work Simulation Exercise
+# Blueprint AI Work Simulation Exercise

 This repository contains a full-stack application scaffold for a work simulation exercise.
 The goal is to evaluate your ability to work with AI technologies and build a simple question-answering agent.